 100 g of longans (approximately 33 longans) contains:

 Longan season is typically the late summer.
-In California, you can expect to find them from July to September.
-California, late summer.
+You can expect to find them from July to September in the US.

 Longan is a wonderful snack eaten by itself but is also wonderful in sorbets, jellies, salads, smoothies, desserts, and puddings.